Mariusthvdb/custom-ui/README.md

 Installing is super easy:

--1 Create a new folder under your resources folder. suggestion: custom-ui
+-1 Create a new folder under your resources folder.
+Suggestion: custom-ui.

--2 Copy the [custom-ui.js](https://github.com/Mariusthvdb/custom-ui/blob/master/custom-ui.js) file to the folder
+-2 Copy the [custom-ui.js](https://github.com/Mariusthvdb/custom-ui/blob/master/custom-ui.js) file to the folder.

 ## Using Resources
--3 Add the following to your resources.yaml (adapt to your personal file hierarchy)
+-3 Add the following to your resources.yaml (adapt to your personal file hierarchy):
    ```yaml
    - url: /local/lovelace/resources/custom-ui/custom-ui.js?v=20200528
      type: module
   ```
--4 Reload the Lovelace resources
+-4 Reload the Lovelace resources.

--5 Refresh Lovelace
+-5 Refresh Lovelace.

 ## Using Frontend
 If you don't use extra resources in Lovelace yet, you can also load the new custom-ui by changing you configuration.yaml as follows (you can use any folder you like, so why not use the same as the above):